News from the frontal lobe:

 I really like this album.
 The percussive guitars and production really stand out with clarity and even with its free jazz proclivities, it never really sounds confused.
 Again, you can hear the brain working it out.
 Going from alien world to 1970’s Italian horror film score (more Frizzi than Goblin), Midden is a driving and emotional work that really express the talents of Tashi Dorji and John Dieterich.
 I would like to see them work together again someday.

-- Listen: An Excerpt from Midden by Tashi Dorji & John Dieterich
+- Listen: An Excerpt from Midden by Tashi Dorji and John Dieterich

 - Blog Summary – July 2019: Pt.
 2